Tinaktak

 2. Cook the ground beef until it is well done, chopping up the meat into fine crumbles as you cook it.

-6. Add the onions to the beef and cook for two minutes until onions are translucent.
+6. Add the onions and sautee until onions are translucent.

-7. Sprinkle in the minced garlic or garlic powder and stir for two minutes.
+7. Add the minced garlic and stir to soften for another minute.

-8. Add the beef broth and salt.
+8. Add the cooked ground beef, broth, and salt.
 Stir.
+Bring to a simmer.

 9. Add the corn and stir.